ARION

 Without waiting on anyone, the lioness turned and walked out of the tent.
 The others followed her to one of the work trucks and everyone found a place inside, including the gray wolf, who took the shotgun seat next to Kate.

 Dr. Kazama tapped on the truck door.
 “I am heading back up to the ship with the cargo crew to check on some meds that I have processing on board.
 We’ll be leaving in about fifteen minutes, so I must get out to the runway.
-I’ll keep an eye out for Barry, just in case he made it up there.
 You can grab Jessica if anything medical comes up while I am away.”

 “Thank you, doctor.”